jdittrich/userNeedResearchBook/text/allURBook.md

 * …that changes to a product/concept need to be made
 * …that your research makes sense and helps to avoid such problems.

-However, only dealing with problems would lead to pathching exisitng solutions.
+However, only dealing with problems would lead to patching existing solutions.
 If you want to create new ways of approaching things, you need to connect problems to the underlying motivations by asking for the difficulties a problem causes.

 Naturally, the three general aspects of activities, motivations and problems are just giving you a starting point for developing your questions.